sjfakharian/Data-Insight-Tools/Quantitative_Risk_Management.md

 Several probability distributions are fundamental to QRM:

 1. **Normal (Gaussian) Distribution**: Often used for modeling returns in parametric approaches.
-While convenient mathematically, it often underestimates tail risk[^1].
+While convenient mathematically, it often underestimates tail risk.
 2. **Student's t-Distribution**: Provides heavier tails than the normal distribution, better capturing extreme events.
-The degrees of freedom parameter controls the heaviness of tails[^1].
+The degrees of freedom parameter controls the heaviness of tails.
 3. **Generalized Pareto Distribution (GPD)**: Used in Extreme Value Theory to model exceedances over high thresholds.
 The GPD is defined by:

 $$